mickael-guene/fdpic_manifest/README.md

 ~/fdpic $ ./scratch/build/scripts/build_runtime.sh
 ```

- At the end of the process you will find two tarballs in the out directory.
-One that contains toolset and the
+ At the end of the process you will find two tarballs in the newly created 'out' directory.
+One that contains
- other one that contains proot, qemu-arm and a basic rootfs.
+ the toolset and the other one that contains PRoot, qemu-arm and a basic rootfs.

  If you want to build cortex-r toolset then replace fdpic-v7-m by fdpic-v7-r in the repo init phase.